michealcarac/DeepPi/InitialSetup.md

 ## Setting up the Pi
 Before we get started, we need to talk about a few things.
 I do not recommend using VNC with the Pi Zero.
 It simply cannot run VNC in a stable manner and is not going to be good for developing.
 Knowing that, we will be writing all of our code and doing our testing on a full sized Raspberry Pi, and once we want to implement to the zero, we will move the SD card to the zero.
 ### Audio Pi Hat
-First we are going to set up the pi hat.
+First we are going to set up the Pi hat.

-General github for the device: [Here](https://github.com/respeaker)

 For Drivers [Here](https://github.com/respeaker/seeed-voicecard)